 Ward Alfenaar, E84001: Reflecting on holding SBE’s first Student number

 In 1984 a small group of young academics started with the preparations for the start of a “Faculteit der Economische Wetenschappen (Faculty of Economics) at Rijksuniversiteit Limburg (University of Limburg) in Maastricht, the Netherlands.
-In September 1984, 40 years ago, the first students (100 total) embarked on their academic journey at what is known today at Maastricht University School of Business and Economics (SBE).
+In September 1984, 40 years ago, the first students (100 total) embarked on their academic journey at what is known today as Maastricht University School of Business and Economics (SBE).

 Students were issued student numbers (ID numbers) and the first student (alphabetically) was Ward Alfenaar.
 Today, 40 years later, we checked in with Ward to talk about his memories from those early days of studying in Maastricht.

-How does it feel to have been the first student of the Faculteit der Economische Wetenschappen of the RijksUniversiteit Limburg?
+How does it feel to have been the first student of the Faculteit der Economische Wetenschappen of the Rijksuniversiteit Limburg?

 It was exciting just to be one of the first 100 students to start in 1984.
 Back then, you knew all the students and employees of the faculty.